Bonney/SavageWorlds2023/Character.md

 [Character Sheet](https://github.com/Bonney/SavageWorlds2023/blob/main/Sheet.md)

-## Attributes

-- Agility:	d6
-- Smarts: 	d6
-- Spirit: 	d6
-- Strength:	d8
-- Vigor: 	d6

-## Skills

-- Fighting: 	d8
-- Spellcasting: d6
-- Tracking: 	d6
-- Survival: 	d6
-- Persuasion: 	d6
-- Knowledge: 	d6 (Magic)

-## Hindrances

-- *Reluctant* (Major): Kaelin is not interested in pursuing a career in magic and feels out of place at the magic academy.
-- *Loyal* (Minor): Kaelin is fiercely loyal to those he cares about and will do whatever it takes to protect them.
-- *Overconfident* (Minor): Kaelin often underestimates his opponents and believes he can handle any situation.

-## Edges

-- *Brawny*: Kaelin's Strength is increased to a d8 and he can carry more weight than usual.
-- *Martial Artist*: Kaelin is skilled in hand-to-hand combat and gains a +1 bonus to Fighting rolls when unarmed.
-- *Quick*: Kaelin's Agility is increased to a d8, allowing him to act more quickly in combat.

-## Gear

-- Longsword (Str+d8)
-- Leather Armor (+1)
-- Backpack, Bedroll, Waterskin, Rations (5 days)

-## Spells

-- *Bolt* (2 PP) - 2d6 damage, range of 12 feet.
-- *Deflection* (2+ PP): Create a magical shield that can deflect incoming attacks.
-- *Detect Arcana* (2 PP) - Reveals presence of magic within 10 feet.

-**Power Points**: 10

----

 ## Background

 Kaelin is a (mostly) human man in his mid twenties, born into a family of renowned physical fighters, with a long lineage of swordsmen, brutes, and mercenaries.
 However, as he grew up, his mother noticed that he was displaying signs of magical abilities, a trait inherited from her family.
 Although Kaelin was not interested in pursuing a career in magic, his mother convinced him to attend the local magic academy to hone his skills.